 Are you putting together your bucket list of trips that you want to take in your lifetime?
 Most people have the wonderful continent of Australia on their bucket list but it is such a vast space that planning exactly what you will do on the trip is not easy!
 Where will you go, what will you see and what time of year should you visit?
+Should I do a road trip?
 Here are ten tips to get you started.

 Australia is vast.
 It is the 6th largest country in the world and occupies approximately 7 692 024 sq. km.
 This is larger than all of the European Union countries put together.
 It will take you over 9 hours to drive from Sydney to Melbourne.
 If you have never visited before it can be hard to appreciate just how big it is.
 Touring holidays are a relaxing and fulfilling way to find out all about a location that you have not been to before without having to spend months on your own research.
 You will follow an itinerary that has been put together by experts and will be accompanied by a knowledgeable tour guide at all times.